Amish Tripathi: Broadcaster

 Amish began his career as a documentary host with Warner Bros Discovery programme, Legends of the Ramayana with Amish.
 This programme, produced by Wide Angle Films, won the Digital Reinvent award for Best Documentary.
 Amish also hosted an episode on Faith for the Warner Bros Discovery documentary series The Journey of India, with co-host Amitabh Bachchan, where Amish paid homage to India's diversity of faiths.

 On 25 January 2024, Amish's latest documentary on the history of the Ram Janmabhoomi and the life of Lord Ram titled, Ram Janmabhoomi: Return of a splendid sun premiered on NDTV and is available on JioCinema.
 Amish has hosted, conceptualised, and co-produced this documentary with Dilip Piramal, renowned industrialist (through the Dilip Piramal Foundation).
 According to Ormax Media Report, Ram Janmabhoomi: Return of a splendid sun became the 4th Most-Watched Hindi Unscripted Shows of 2024.

 In early 2025, two new documentaries were released that were hosted by Amish.
 The first was Mahakumbh Tales with Amish, which was broadcast on NDTV in both English and Hindi.
 The other documentary was Legends of Shiva with Amish the second season in the successful Legends franchise on Warner Bros Discovery, and a sequel to the Legends of the Ramayana with Amish.

 On 7 September 2024, Amish expanded his influence beyond literature with the launch of the Immortal India with Amish podcast.
 This podcast is available on YouTube and various other platforms.
 This podcast reflects his deep passion for Indian history, culture, and values, offering a unique platform for discussions that bridge the past with contemporary issues.
 In Immortal India, Tripathi delves into a variety of topics, ranging from India's rich historical heritage and complex mythology to its evolving economic landscape.
 The Podcast has already garnered more than 100,000 subscribers within a few months of launch.

+In May 2026, Amish began hosting Infinite India – The Bharatiya Way, a series launched in collaboration with DD News, India's national broadcaster.
+The programme seeks to challenge traditional beliefs and colonial narratives about Indian history, presenting decolonised versions of the past, celebrating that which is good, and questioning that which needs reform.

 Gaming

-Amish Tripathi has partnered with veteran game producer Nouredine Abboud to create "Bharatvarsha / The Age of Bharat," a new gaming franchise set in ancient India.
+Amish Tripathi has partnered with veteran game producer Nouredine Abboud to create "Bharatvarsha / The Age of Bharat", a new gaming franchise set in ancient India.
 Scheduled to launch its first AAA fantasy video game by late 2026, the project aims to weave narratives of Indic heritage into digital interactive entertainment.
 Tripathi will lead narrative development, expanding the franchise into films, TV series, and merchandise.
 He emphasizes that gaming transcends mere play, offering a unique platform for storytelling rooted in ancient Indian culture.